Luminova Framework

 getErrorMessage

-Get the error message for a specific input field or using field index position.
+Get the first validation error message for a field.

 Parameters: